CraigKelly/dmk/README.md

 * DMK_INPUTS - a colon (":") delimited list of inputs for this step
 * DMK_OUTPUTS - a colon (":") delimited list of outputs for this step
 * DMK_CLEAN - a colon (":") delimited list of extra clean files for this step

+**IMPORTANT!** These DMK_ variables are setup *after* the config file is read and *will* override any variables set in the environment before startup or via an env file.

 Also note that although `bash` evaluates the command, `dmk` does it's own variable expansion before executing the command.
 However, only `DMK_STEPNAME` will be defined